For King & Country (band): Continued success (2018–2020)

+What Are We Waiting For? and Unsung Hero (2022–present)

 In 2021, Burn the Ships achieved RIAA gold certification.
 The band also released a deluxe edition featuring remixes and collaborations with Parton, Timbaland, Echosmith, Tori Kelly, Lecrae, and Kirk Franklin.
 Also in 2021, the band released "Relate", a single from their forthcoming studio album What Are We Waiting For?, which was released in March 2022.
 "Relate" became the band's seventh straight number one hit on the Christian Airplay chart.
 On 24 September 2021, the band released a single titled "For God Is with Us", which would eventually also be on What Are We Waiting For?.
 The song peaked at 1 on the Christian Airplay chart, which became their eighth straight single to reach the mark.
 The band then embarked on a fall tour titled Relate | The Fall Tour | promoting these two singles.

-On 7 January 2022, the band released a promotional single titled "Unsung Hero", which is about their mom.
+In January 2022, the band released a promotional single titled "Unsung Hero", which is about their mom.
 The song peaked at 42 on the Hot Christian Songs chart.
 On the same date, pre-ordering for the new album started.
 On 18 February 2022, the band released their second promotional single from the album, titled "Love Me Like I Am".
 The song originally charted at 38 on the Hot Christian Songs chart.

-On 3 March 2022, they became the first Christian act to perform at RodeoHouston.
+In March 2022, they became the first Christian act to perform at RodeoHouston.

 The band's fifth studio album, What Are We Waiting For?, was released 11 March 2022.
 The album debuted at #1 on the Billboard Top Christian albums chart and #7 on the Billboard 200.
 One of the songs, "Broken Halos" peaked at 37 on the Hot Christian Songs chart, as a music video was released along with the song.